Kira060200/TapAnime/README.md

 ### Features

 An android application dedicated to all anime lovers.
-The app contaisn 3 main functions:
+The app contains 3 main functions:

 *login and sign up